2011 – 2026

 KRaft marked production-ready for new clusters (KIP-833) — the watershed that made ZooKeeper-free Kafka a supported choice.

 • KRaft production-ready — after two years of development, KIP-833 declared KRaft production-ready for new clusters.
 Existing ZooKeeper clusters still needed a migration path (which followed in 3.4–3.6).
-The 3.3.1 patch (Oct 3, 2022) was the recommended build.
+Note the odd start: a serious bug was found in 3.3.0 after the artifacts were published but before the announcement, so 3.3.0 was never announced and Apache recommends against using it — 3.3.1 (Oct 3, 2022) is the release that actually shipped this line.

 Version